iBrokeTheCode/python-projects/projects/rock_paper_scissors/README.md

 - **GUI:** Create a graphical user interface (GUI) using Tkinter, PyQt, Flet etc.
 - **Best-of-N Games:** Allow users to play a best-of-N series.
 - **Score History:** Store and display the user's score history.
-- **AI Opponent:** Implement an AI opponent that learns the user's patterns.
 - **Multiplayer Mode:** Implement a multiplayer mode where two users can play against each other.
-- **Sound Effects:** Add sound effects for each move and result.
-- **Animations:** Add animations to the game.
-- **Different Game Modes:** Implement different game modes with variations of the rules.
-- **Online Leaderboard:** Implement an online leaderboard to track the user's scores.